tldr-pages/tldr/pages/linux/ffsend.md

 # ffsend

-> Easy and securely share files from command line
+> Easy and securely share files from command line.

 - upload a file